 Poque spread through French colonies in New Orleans and into nearby regions, growing in popularity.
 Over the years, it changed and developed into the game we are familiar with today, the French name adapted by English speakers into Poker.

-Featuring five cards per player and a deck of 52, this version became a popular game aboard riverboats, spreading it as the boats travel up the Mississippi River and across the country.
-Eventually, the American version of Poker travelled back to Europe with American troops during World War I.
+This expanding version, featured five cards per player and a deck of 52, and became a popular game aboard riverboats, spreading as the boats travel up the Mississippi River and across the country.
+Eventually, the American version of poker travelled back to Europe with American troops during World War I.